 We will be starting a unit on informational writing to wrap up the school year.
 I wanted to demonstrate a different way of finding a topic, a narrow topic.
-I find that young… Continue reading
+I … Continue Reading How Do First Graders Choose Narrow Topics?

 “Stepping into our authenticity is stepping into our real power.”

 Interactive Modeling: A Powerful Technique for Teaching Children teaches us how to use interactive modeling to teach a variety of classroom routines, behaviors, and skills in an engaging way that shows students what to do while providing them with a safe space to practice.

 Last week I spent a day at Southbury Elementary School in Illinois.
 (Hello Southbury!)
 They had students for half a day and the afternoon was a time for us to … Continue Reading Modeling Writing Workshop

 Yesterday Lori Hickman and I launched a poetry unit of study in her kindergarten classroom.
 Since we wanted to see what they already knew about writing poetry, we decided to … Continue Reading First Attempt at Poetry

 In one of the kindergarten classrooms I’ve been working in, we’ve been learning: Writers share their opinions.
 This has been a unit of study inspired by the Common Core State … Continue Reading Opinion Writing in Kindergarten